27tanu/Churn_Prediction/README.md

 # Churn_Prediction

-Overview
+A. Overview

 Customer churn prediction is a vital aspect of retaining customers in subscription-based businesses such as telecom, SaaS, and banking.
 This project aims to predict whether a customer will churn based on their demographic, behavioral, and account-related features.
 By identifying customers at risk of leaving, businesses can take proactive measures to enhance customer satisfaction and retention.

-Objectives
+B. Objectives

 To analyze customer data and identify patterns leading to churn.
 To build a machine learning model that accurately predicts customer churn.
 To evaluate feature importance for better business insights.

-To deploy an interactive tool for predicting churn using new customer data.
-Features
+C. Process

 Exploratory Data Analysis (EDA)

 Insights into customer demographics, account features, and churn patterns.